 A credit offsets your tax liability, or how much you owe the IRS.
 It isn’t a refund, but rather, it allows you to reduce what you owe to the IRS.
 Depending on your individual tax situation, it could reduce your liability to $0, resulting in no payment due to the IRS, or the return of your tax payments and withholdings for the tax year, if you made any.
 If your tax liability is less than your available credit, you can carry forward the credit on future tax returns for up to five years until you have used all of it or it expires.

-For example: Your tax liability for 2015 is $5,600, and you have the full credit of $13,400 available to you.
-You can use the credit to reduce your liability to $0 for 2015, which would mean you owe the IRS nothing, either resulting in no payment due or in the return of the tax payments and withholdings you made during the tax year, if any.
-The following year, you can apply the additional $7,800 worth of credit to reduce your liability for that year.
+For example: Your tax liability is $5,600, and you have a credit of $13,400 available to you.
+You can use the credit to reduce your liability to $0 for the most recent tax year, which would mean you owe the IRS nothing, either resulting in no payment due or in the return of the tax payments and withholdings you made during the tax year, if any.
+The following year, you can apply the additional adoption tax credit amount to reduce your liability for that year.
 And so on until you have used all of the credit (within the five-year carryforward limit).

 Who and what is eligible for the adoption tax credit?